 Fine Arts Scholarships

 The Providence College community has a great appreciation for the arts with dedicated faculty and top facilities where students can hone and display their skills.
 Scholarships are offered to students who demonstrate great potential in contributing to the arts on campus.
 The Sister Gail Himrod Scholarship is offered by the Department of Music for prospective students intending to major in Music, Music Education, or Musical Theatre.
 Students must audition to be considered for the Sister Gail Himrod Scholarship.
 The McAlister Scholarship is offered by the Art Department for prospective students intending to major in studio art.
 While a portfolio is not required for admission to the major, it is required to be considered for the McAlister Scholarship.
 The Pelkington Scholarship is offered by the Department of Theatre, Dance & Film for prospective students intending to major in Theatre.
 Students must audition and demonstrate excellent performance abilities in theatre to be considered for the Pelkington Scholarship.
-Each department awards six scholarships for the amount of $10,000 per year.
+Each department awards five scholarships for the amount of $10,000 per year.

 St. Rose of Lima Transfer Scholarship